 Three Letters of Reference

 One letter from someone who can attest to your strengths/knowledge in your academic major/endorsement, preferably a university professor.
-One letter from someone who has observed your experience working with youth in an educational setting and can provide a character reference.
-The third letter can be an additional character reference.
+One letter from someone who has observed your experience working with youth in an educational setting (with preference to K12 public schools).
+The third letter can be from an additional professor or who has observed your experience with youth.
 Letters should not be from family members or roommates.
 The online application includes a reference request process that will send emails to the recommenders you specify and provide them with a form to make their recommendations.

-For prompts A, B, and C, we want to know about the important aspects of who you are as a person and the commitments you will bring to teaching.
-Add your name and the prompt letter to the top of each page.
-Use 12pt font, double-spaced, length should be 1-2 pages.
+Using the prompts below, complete A, B, and C to tell us about the important aspects of who you are and the commitments you will bring to teaching.
+Each essay must be 1-2 pages, 12pt font, and double-spaced; add your name and the prompt letter to the top of each page.

-Essay Prompt A. Statement of Purpose- First, state the name(s) of the qualifying and any additional endorsement(s) you will obtain.
-Tell us about your experiences with young people and how these experiences have inspired you to become a teacher.
+Statement of Purpose (Essay Prompt A) Tell us about your experiences with young people and how these experiences have influenced you to become a teacher.
 These experiences may include a broad range of volunteer or paid activities.
 How have your experiences working with youth led you to consider becoming a teacher?
-What skills and understanding did you develop that you think are important for teaching?
+What understanding did you develop that you think are important for teaching?
 What personal characteristics do you possess that you think will make you an effective teacher?

 The on-campus interview with Secondary Education faculty is a key component of the application process, as it provides critical information about the interpersonal and communication skills essential for teacher education candidates.
 It is also a great opportunity for applicants to learn more about the MIT program to determine if this is a good “fit”.
 Tentative interview dates are the first Friday in March for fall quarter applicants, and the last Friday in September for winter quarter applicants.
 If an applicant has commitments that cannot be changed, or is out of reasonable travel distance, they must contact the department early to see if an alternative process can be arranged.